FeymanMCSQ/portfolio/game/dev-docs/CURRENT_STATE.md

 - Near-miss scoring now rewards close block clears instead of top-down lane threading
 - Patch Pulse shockwaves clear terrain-attached blocks inside the landing radius
 - Old lane obstacle manager/types/rendering were removed from active code

+### Deterministic endless progress (Quest 09 — done)
+- Runs are endless: the old 60-second survival win condition and `"won"` phase were removed
+- Terrain generation uses the fixed segment pattern/index, so a block or gap at a given world position appears in the same place on replay unless the config/pattern changes
+- Overclock and Patch Pulse token spacing is deterministic instead of `Math.random()`-based
+- Local progress persists in `localStorage` under `runtimeRush.progress.v1`
+- Stored progress: last death distance, farthest distance, best score, and the distance reached during the best-score run
+- HUD shows current score, current distance, best score, and best distance
+- World markers show the last death point and the best-score run death point when those positions scroll into view

 ## Architecture snapshot